dnzc/theorem-guide/README.md

-# tripos-guru
+# theorem-guide

-This repository contains the source content for [tripos.guru](https://tripos.guru), which contains mathematical insights and my Tripos course notes.
+This repository contains the source content for [theorem.guide](https://theorem.guide), which contains mathematical insights and my Tripos course notes.
 The static-site generator and website design are completely custom and coded by myself from scratch.

 ### Architecture